[Edit – One of the anonymous locals sent me this poem, it made me chuckle I thought I’d post it lol!]

 Generators set up at each campsite power a half dozen showers.
 You have no idea how great a cool, bracing shower feels after a hot day’s ride.
 There are also, right across from the showers, a bank of sanitary and not-unpleasant portable toilets already in place.
 Sure beats the daylights out of having to run off into the bushes whenever nature calls.

-You are also welcomed by an enormous red and white striped tent, which serves as a combination town hall/dining room/saloon/poker parlor/opera house/dance hall.
-After showering, you might choose to mosey on over to the main tent where you can belly up to the bar to pop open a chilled beer, belt down a whisky, drink some lemonade, participate in a spontaneous game of poker, practice your lassoing, or simply relax until you hear the dinner bell.
+You are also welcomed by an enormous red and white striped tent, which serves as a combination town hall/dining room/saloon/opera house/dance hall.
+After showering, you might choose to mosey on over to the main tent where you can belly up to the bar to pop open a chilled beer, belt down a whisky, drink some lemonade, participate in a spontaneous game of cards, practice your lassoing, or simply relax until you hear the dinner bell.

 Montana is cattle country, a land where vegetarians are still regarded as heretical eccentrics, so be prepared to find various presentations of meat (steaks, prime ribs, bacon, barbecued beef, sausages, etc.) at every meal.
 Clearly, this is no place for vegetarians to be hosting a convention.
 Still, for those who subscribe to the philosophy of Red-Meat/Red-Death, there are also enough servings of salads, veggies, pastas, beans, cornbreads, fresh fruits and desserts to keep malnourishment at bay.